ml5js/ml5-website-v01/docs/api-PitchDetection.md

 ## Methods

 ```
-.getResults()
+.getPitch(?callback)
 ```
-> Returns the results from the model attempting to predict the pitch.
+> Returns the pitch from the model attempting to predict the pitch.

-`result` -  The pitch prediction, if available, or a string 'no voice' if a voice is not detected.

-`confidence` -  How confident the model is about its prediction.
+`callback` -  Optional.
+A function to be called when the model has generated content.
+If no callback is provided, it will return a promise that will be resolved once the model has predicted the pitch.

 ## Source